mainsail-org/hugo-speed-tests/README.md

 - how many times you want to run `hugo build`.
 - time to wait between the runs.

 The time it takes for a build changes slightly between runs even on the same machine.
 Also Multiple runs let you capture caching effect.

-The time to wait between runs let your machine cool off and ease the pressure off the memory.
+The time to wait between runs lets your machine cool off and eases the pressure off the memory.
 It creates more "fair" measurments.

 The output is saved as a csv.
 It contains the build time and the specs of the machine.

 TODO: think about better metrics to capture.

-### Hugo output:
+#### Hugo output:

 ![hugo output](docs/hugo-screenshot.png)

-### CSV file:
+#### CSV file:

 Columns:
 - datetime